All rights reserved. © Roger Warwick. Version 2.0

 Document based on Decree-Law Nº 128/2014 from 29th August, updated by Decree-Law Nº 63/2015 from 23rd April, Decree-Law Nº 62/2018 from 22nd August, Ordinance n.º 262/2020 from 6th of November, and Lei n.º 56/2023 from 6th of October.

-NOTE: This document applies to the current situation for new properties registered after October 21st 2018 in mainland Portugal (excluding Madeira and the Açores, which have their own legislation).
-Legacy situations are not covered.
+NOTE: This document applies to the current situation for AL properties in mainland Portugal, taking into account the new housing law called “Mais Habitação”, and excluding Madeira and the Açores, which have their own legislation.

 BASIC STEPS TO TAKE

 The new housing law (Lei n.º 56/2023 de 6 de outubro) includes a measure to suspend all new AL registrations in the categories of “Apartamento” and “Estabelecimentos de Hospedagem” outside the low-density interior areas defined in the annex of ordinance Portaria n.º 208/2017, de 13 de julho, which means, by definition, that any AL implemented as one of the other two categories – “Quartos” or Rooms and “Moradia” or house, such as a villa, semi-detached or detached single-family house, etc – is automatically possible in the entire country.

 So, the first step is to check if the property is located in one of the areas above.
 If so, it can be registered as an Alojamento Local property in any of the 4 categories.